polywrap/wrap-cli/packages/cli/README.md

   Skip codegen before building.
   By default, `build` performs a `codegen` step before building your Project.
 This option skips this step.

+- `--no-wasm`
+  Skip wasm compilation.
+  By default, `build` performs wasm compilation.
+This option skips this step.

 - `-s, --strategy <strategy>`
   Specify which build strategy to use.
 By default, the `vm` build strategy is used.
   Available strategies: